stpha6/Emmet-Lite-Child-Theme/README.md

 my customized sections modules from child theme directory

 == Accessibility Edits ==

-updated /sections/accent.php to output h2 headers instead of default h3 so that it renders the page Accessible
+Updated /sections/accent.php to output h2 headers instead of default h3 so that it renders the page Accessible

 == Installation ==